 Watch: Amazon Prime

-When Uhtred of Bebbanburg grows he is now a Danish Viking, but when he has no choice, he has to deal alone with the politics of the intriguing Alfred the warrior King of England.
+When Uhtred grows he is now a Danish Viking, but when he has no choice, he has to deal alone with the politics of the intriguing Alfred the king of England.
 Uthred is ever torn between his Dane and English identity.

 Both series focus on the exact same period and there is even overlap between some characters.
 The series has an intriguing plot and a dominant main character.
 And if that is not enough who can pass on medieval war scenes when the Vikings are at the center of things?